bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page/index.rst

    When you re-use resources like JSP pages in different process elements, you need to carefully consider how to integrate the content with the process.
-When you access members of the data class (e.g. in the JSP) you must ensure that this member is accessible in all processes that use the resource.
+When you access members of the data class (e.g., in the JSP) you must ensure that this member is accessible in all processes that use the resource.
 Furthermore, in Web Page elements you need to ensure that

-   * there is a way to continue with the process, e.g. an out-link, and
+   * there is a way to continue with the process, e.g., an out-link, and
    * this continuation is valid in all use cases of the resource.

 .. warning::